-Italian War Memorial El Alamein Egypt information, tours, booking
+Italian War Memorial El Alamein Egypt tours, booking, prices

 Italian War Memorial El Alamein is like the Commonwealth Cemetery.
 One must pass through the arched entrance to enter the grounds of the memorial.
 Instead of a sea of gravestones, you find yourself at the beginning of a long path.
 In fact, the path leads uphill to a tower .
 Th tower is with marble walls almost as white as the surrounding sand.
 In fact, the Italian War Memorial El Alamein begins with an entry cloister.
 It contains a chapel, mosque, hall of remembrances and small museum.
 In the chapel inscribed, “To 4,800 Italian soldiers, sailors and airmen”.
 It also inscribed “The desert and the sea did not give back 38,000 who are missing”.

 The main memorial overlooks the sea at the top of a oleander-lined causeway.
 Furthermore, in the interior thousands of white marble plaques.
 They bear the names of the Italian dead line the walls.
 To the left is the Libyan war memorial.
 In fact, Libya conquered by Italy at the time of El Alamein Battle, so both forces fought side by side.
 The fallen Libyans rest separate from their Italian comrades.
 In fact, it is because of differences in religious burial methods.

 Further details about the Italian War memorial El Alamein: